 - Monitor your fluid intake.
 Drinking too much fluid can worsen heart failure

 - Check your weight daily.
 Excess fluids can cause weight gain

 If you are diagnosed with chronic heart failure, your doctor may prescribe medicines to help your heart do its job better or help your body get rid of extra fluid build-up.

 Heart failure medicines work in different ways—they can expand blood vessels, lower blood pressure, improve blood flow, reduce the pressure on the heart, modify heart rhythm, and/or remove excess fluid from the body.
 Some commonly used medications include:

-Angiotensin receptor blockers: these work similarly to ACE inhibitors, and are prescribed to those who cannot tolerate them
+- Angiotensin receptor blockers: these work similarly to ACE inhibitors.

-Aldosterone antagonists: work similarly to diuretics and works to reduce the amount of blood that the heart has to pump
+- Aldosterone antagonists: work similarly to diuretics and work to reduce the workload on the heart

 Some people may need surgery (e.g., repairing or replacing a damaged heart valve with an artificial valve, allowing blood flow to bypass a severely blocked artery [coronary bypass surgery], putting in a pacemaker-like device to help the heart pump more efficiently, or heart transplant).

 If you or someone you love has heart failure, it is important to understand the medical severity of the disease and to follow your doctor’s treatment plan.
 Any lifestyle modification, treatment or medicine use should be administered as prescribed.
 Be sure to see your doctor regularly to monitor symptoms.
 If and when you feel a change in your symptoms, or if you don’t feel well, speak to your doctor right away.
 Discuss with your doctor the warning signs that may alert you to a worsening of your condition.

 John Vincent, MD, PhD is a Senior Director in Clinical Affairs at Pfizer.